AdaCore/spark2014/docs/lrm/source/packages.rst

 #.
 The aspects shall only be specified in the aspect specification of a Volatile
    object declaration excluding Volatile formal parameter declarations.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 7.1.3 LR The aspects shall be specified in the aspect specification of a Volatile object declaration excluding Volatile formal parameter declarations.

 #.
 The declaration of a Volatile object (other than as a formal
    parameter) shall be at library level.
 [That is, it shall not be declared within the scope of a subprogram body.
 A Volatile variable has an external effect and therefore should be global even if it is not visible.
 It is made visible via a state abstraction.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 7.1.3 LR Declaration of Volatile object shall be at library level.

 #.
 A Volatile object shall not be used as an actual parameter in a generic instantiation.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 7.1.3 LR A Volatile object shall not be used as an actual parameter in a generic instantiation.

 #.
 A Volatile object shall not be a ``global_item`` of a function.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 7.1.3 LR A Volatile shall not be a global_item of a function.

 #.
 A function shall not have a formal parameter of a Volatile type.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 7.1.3 LR A function shall not have a Volatile formal parameter.

 #.
 If a Volatile object has Effective_Reads set to True then it must
    have a ``mode_selector`` of Output or In_Out when denoted as a ``global_item``.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 7.1.3 LR A Volatile with Effective_Reads must have a mode_selector of Output or In_Out when denoted as a global_item.

 #.
 A Volatile object shall only occur as an actual parameter of a
    subprogram if the corresponding formal parameter is of a non-scalar Volatile type or as an actual parameter in a call to an instance of Unchecked_Conversion.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 7.1.3 LR A Volatile shall only occur as an actual parameter of a subprogram if the corresponding formal parameter is of a non-scalar Volatile type or as an actual parameter in a call to an instance of Unchecked_Conversion.

 #.
-Contrary to the general SPARK 2014 rule that expression evaluation cannot
+Contrary to the general |SPARK| rule that expression evaluation cannot
-   have side effects, a read of a Volatile object with the properties Async_Writers or Effective_Reads True is considered to have an effect when read.
+   have side effects, a read of a Volatile object with the properties Async_Writers or Effective_Reads set to True is considered to have an effect when read.
 To reconcile this discrepancy, a name denoting such an object shall only occur in the following contexts:

    * as the name on the left-hand side of an assignment statement; or

-   * as the [right hand side] expression of an assignment statement; or
+   * as the [right-hand side] expression of an assignment statement; or

    * as the expression of an initialization expression of an object declaration that is not specified as Volatile; or